 For the System Impact Study, PSCo has re-evaluated the Feasibility Study analysis and found the Scenario #3 in the previous report (30 MW sensitivity that Tri-State has requested) no longer needed.
 Tri-State is no longer pursuing the 30 MW in the San Luis Valley, therefore, has asked PSCo to remove the sensitivity scenario in future generation interconnection studies.
 As a result, all thermal violations under Scenario #3 were negated, which left the analysis with a single contingency violation.
 Please refer to Table 1 for detail.
-PSCo has chosen to not identify any network upgrades for delivery to mitigate the criteria violations and accommodate the new generation interconnection for the time being because there is an ongoing joint transmission study effort between PSCo and Tri-State Generation and Transmission (TSGT) for the SLV area through the Colorado Coordinated Planning Group (CCPG).
 Everything else remains accurate as previously reported in the Feasibility Study.